cs-ed/edtech-plan-NHunsicker/README.md

 Chico Country Day School is a K-8 charter school located in Chico, CA. Our middle school has approximately 180 students.
 Historically our middle school has had a robotics elective that is no longer taught.
 The purpose of this elective is to provide a similar outlet for students that are interested in developing computer science skills.
 Our school also has an esports team that has competed in capture the flag style hacking competitions in the past, though we have not competed in one since 2019.
 It is hoped that this elective will also help support a return to these competitions.

 We will not have a dedicated computer lab.
-As such, students in this elective will be using chromebooks to complete the coursework.
-We do have one to one chromebook access for all students, but chromebooks may experience slow down in later modules of Ozaria.
-I believe that our class size will be between 10 and 28 students.
+As such, students in this elective will be using chromebooks to complete the coursework. **Chico Country Day has one to one chromebook access for all students.** I believe that our class size will be between 10 and 28 students.
 Class size will be determined by student interest, the maximum size of other electives, and budget constraints.

 At Chico Country Day electives are the last class period of the day on Tuesday, Wednesday, and Thursday afternoons.
 It is projected that we will have approximately 90 electives meetings within a school year and the selected curriculum is made up of 85 lessons.
 This will leave room for 1 or 2 field trips and/or space to provide additional work time if necessary.